 Cooperative education is "hands-on" education, extending the learning process beyond the classroom into the workplace by alternating academic terms with paid study-related co-op terms.
-Here’s how it works: co-op students apply in second year and enter the program in their third year, where they alternate academic terms with work terms, and graduate with at least one year of work experience in the real world, a network of valuable contacts and the skills to successfully transition into graduate studies or a career.
+Here’s how our program works: Co-op students apply in second year and enter the program in their third year, where they alternate academic terms with work terms, and graduate with at least one year of work experience in the real world, a network of valuable contacts and the skills to successfully transition into graduate studies or a career.
 Often co-op students find permanent employment with a former co-op employer or a supervisor for their graduate studies.

-- Apply the skills and knowledge acquired in academic terms in a real world work setting
+- Apply the skills and knowledge acquired in academic terms in a real-world work setting.

-- Gain practical, relevant work experience
+- Gain practical relevant work experience.

-- Explore career choices in order to make more informed decisions upon graduation
+- Explore career choices in order to make more informed decisions upon graduation.

 - Opportunity to travel inside and outside of Canada.

 - Improve job search and professionalism skills including writing resumes and cover letters, handling job interviews, interacting with co-workers and employers, communications and more.

 - Co-op is a 5-year program, with in an extra year of academic study.